 40.025 FIRST TIER SUBCONTRACTOR DISCLOSURE

 Bidders for public contracts with a value of more than $100,000 must submit a first-tier contractor disclosure sheet within two hours of the deadline for submitting a bid.
 The disclosure sheet must list all first-tier subcontractors who will furnish labor or materials greater than five percent of the total bid or $15,000, whichever is greater, or $350,000 regardless of the percentage of the total bid.
-The disclosure must state the name of each subcontractor, the category of work the subcontractor will perform and the dollar value of each subcontract. /f no first-tier subcontractor meets the threshold level for disclosure and the bid price is more than $100,000, the disclosure sheet must still be submitted with the information that no subcontractors meet the threshold level for disclosure.
+The disclosure must state the name of each subcontractor, the category of work the subcontractor will perform and the dollar value of each subcontract.
+If no first-tier subcontractor meets the threshold level for disclosure and the bid price is more than $100,000, the disclosure sheet must still be submitted with the information that no subcontractors meet the threshold level for disclosure.

 Bid and proposals for public improvement contracts with a value of greater than $100,000 for which a first-tier subcontractor disclosure is not submitted within two hours of the submittal deadline shall be considered non-responsive.